SMART: Simulated Students Aligned with Item Response Theory for Question Difficulty Prediction

 \subsection{Simulation-Based Difficulty Prediction}

 We now detail how to use our ability-controlled student simulator and automated scoring model to predict item difficulties.
-First, we create our population of $n$ simulated students such that their abilities match the training distribution.
-We create a 50-bucket histogram of abilities in the train set, proportionally draw $n$ samples from the resulting distribution, and convert each sample to a random uniform value in the corresponding bin.
-Second, we perform the student simulation.
-For each drawn ability and item in the test set, we prompt the simulated student model $S(\cdot)$ to generate a corresponding response using nucleus sampling.
-Third, we assign the most likely score to each generated response using the automated scoring model $R(\cdot)$.
+First, we create a population of $n$ simulated students such that their abilities match the training distribution: we create a 50-bucket histogram of abilities in the train set, proportionally draw $n$ samples from the resulting distribution, and convert each sample to a random uniform value in the corresponding bin.
+Second, we perform the student simulation: for each drawn ability and item in the test set, we prompt the simulated student model $S(\cdot)$ to generate a corresponding response using nucleus sampling.
+Third, we score each generated response using the automated scoring model $R(\cdot)$.
 Finally, we re-fit the IRT model $I(\cdot)$ using the new set of scored responses.
-For each generated response, we assign a student ID rounding the ability to the nearest decimal place, which we find to be crucial in preventing overfitting by reducing the number of ability parameters significantly.
-In this step, we also include the ground truth student responses from the training set and fit the IRT model on both real and generated responses simultaneously, to keep the IRT model close to its calibrated version fitted on the training set.
+For each generated response, we assign a student ID by rounding the ability to the nearest decimal place, which we find to be crucial in preventing overfitting by reducing the number of ability parameters significantly.
+We provide additional details on IRT fitting in Appendix~\ref{sec:appendix-irt}.
 We take the difficulty estimates under this IRT model for the new, unseen items as our final predictions.